Once Upon a Time... Man

 Once Upon a Time...
-Man (Il était une fois... l'homme) is a French animated TV series from 1978 directed by Albert Barillé.
-It is the first in the Once Upon a Time... franchise.
-The series explains world history in a format designed for children.
-The action focuses around one group.
-The same familiar characters appear in all episodes as they deal with the problems of their time.
+Man (Il était une fois... l'homme) is an animated educational television series created and directed by Albert Barillé.
+It is the first series in the Once Upon a Time... franchise.
+It explains human history in a format adapted for children, with the action focused around one group of characters which appear in every episode dealing with the problems of the period depicted.
+Although historical figures would typically appear as themselves, occasionally they inherit the appearance and some of the personality of one of the archetypes.
+The series is known for explaining historic events to children from different viewpoints as the main characters come from different civilizations.

+The series was produced by French studio Procidis in co-production with France Régions (FR3, France), Société Radio-Canada and ACCESS Alberta (Canada), Radiotelevisione italiana (RAI, Italy), the Swiss Broadcasting Corporation (SSR, Switzerland), Radiodiffusion-Télévision Belge and Belgische Radio en Televisie (RTBF and BRT, Belgium), Katholieke Radio Omroep (KRO, Netherlands), Norsk rikskringkasting (NRK, Norway), Sveriges Radio (SR, Sweden), Televisión Española (TVE, Spain), and Tatsunoko Production (Japan) who was the one who made the animation.
+The series premiered in France on FR3, between 30 September 1978 and 14 April 1979, and it was subsequently broadcast on the channels of the rest of the broadcasters that participated in the production dubbed into their own language.

 Once Upon a Time...
-Man was purchased by most public broadcasting channels in Europe (and in many other countries) and is well-known by a significant percentage of the population.
-The program is known for explaining events to children from different viewpoints as the main characters come from many civilizations.
-The animation was done by a Japanese anime studio, Tatsunoko Productions.
+Man was purchased by most public broadcasting channels in Europe later, and by many other broadcasters in other countries around the world, and is well-known by a significant percentage of the population.

-The series' opening and ending title sequences famously used Johann Sebastian Bach's Toccata and Fugue in D minor as the main title theme music.
-Shortening the piece to only 2 minutes in length, the introduction uses the very beginning, which jumps into the start of the middle section and finally the dramatic ending to coincide with the destruction of Earth at the end of the intro.

 The show aired in the United States on the History Channel starting in January 1996.

+Music

+Theme music

+The series' opening and ending title sequences famously used Johann Sebastian Bach's Toccata and Fugue in D minor as the main theme music.
+Shortening the piece to only two minutes in length, the introduction uses the very beginning, which jumps into the start of the middle section and finally the dramatic ending to coincide with the destruction of Earth at the end of the intro.
+It is generally unknown what is the original soundtrack they used, and whom is the original artist who performed on the organ.